openagentlabs/ignite/README.md

 # ignite
-Ignite is an open-source framework designed for building modular, composable AI agents, copilots, and AI services.
-Is independent of the operating system and provides for a composable polyglot development.
+Ignite is an open-source framework designed for building modular, composable AI agents, copilots, and AI services, and is independent of the operating system and provides for composable polyglot development.